eSZettt/firefox-csshacks/README.md

 ## Use Case

 This css styling hides tabs, and re-styles the `:hover` boxes on the window controls to better match the the rest of Firefox's buttons on the toolbar.

+## TST-userChrome.css

+Custom .css for the "Tree Style Tab" Firefox addon.

+Use "Load from File" at the bottom of the addon's options.